jlouis/dht/test/README.md

 Of course, “recently” and “repeatedly” has to be defined.
 We define the timeout limit to be 15 minutes and we define that nodes which have failed MORE THAN 1 time are bad nodes.
 These numbers could be changed, but they are not well-defined.

+We don't track the Node state with a timer.
+Rather, we note the last succesful point of communication.
+This means a simple calculation defines when a node becomes questionable, and thus needs a refresh.

+The reason we do it this way, is that all refreshes of nodes are event-driven: the node is refreshed whenever it communicates or when we want to use that node.
+So if we know the point-in-time for last communication, we can determine its internal state, be it `good`, `questionable`, or `bad`.

 The meta-data tracks nodes with the following map:

 	Node => #{ last_activity => time_point(), timeout_count => non_neg_integer(), reachability => boolean() }